pca2/bootcamp/javascript_2.md

 ```

 ### Classical vs Prototypal Based Inheritance

-> Inheritance is, at its core, a mechanism for automatic message delegation.
-It defines a forwarding path for not-understood messages.
-It creates relationships such that, if one object cannot respond to a received message, it delegates that message to another.
-You don’t have to write code to explicitly delegate the message, instead you define an inheritance relationship between two objects and the forwarding happens automatically.
-In classical inheritance these relationships are defined by creating subclasses.
-Messages are forwarded from subclass to superclass; the shared code is defined in the class hierarchy.
--- POODR p.106

 Before we get too in the weeds of prototypes, it may be helpful to distinguish it from the more common class-based inheritance models.
 They are both hierarchical models of real world objects, but there are some subtle distinctions.